 Example: If you’re a full-time portrait photographer booking several clients per month, or you’re expanding your services to include studio rentals, an LLC is a smart choice for protecting your personal assets while keeping your business operations simple.

 An S-Corp is a tax classification available to LLCs or corporations that allows business owners to save money on self-employment taxes.
-While an S-Corp provides the same liability protection as an LLC, it has some additional tax benefits.

 As an owner of an S-Corp, you can split your income into a reasonable salary (which is subject to payroll taxes) and distributions (which aren’t subject to self-employment taxes).